antonio-evaldo/antonio-evaldo/README.md

 ### Currently working with:

-- E2E Tests with Playwright and Angular
 - Nx with Angular and Storybook
+- State management in React (Zustand, Recoil and Redux)

 ### Already studied:

-- Accessibility (WCAG)
 - Angular
 - Svelte
+- Accessibility (WCAG)
+- E2E Tests with Playwright and Angular
 - Unit tests with Jest, Jasmine
 - REST APIs with Node.js and Express
 - NestJS